 Fr.
 Sriparasert noted that Caritas is partnering with the Catholic Office for Emergency Relief and Services as well as various diocesan social action centers to provide social and health services to the refugees at the government detention centers.

-In collaboration with the government and non-governmental organizations, crisis relief services are established to investigate cases of abuse, especially among children and women.
+In collaboration with the government and non-governmental organizations, crisis relief services are established to investigate cases of abuse, especially among children and women.“At times of vulnerably, women, children, and also men are lured to human trafficking, resulting in degrading, inhumane and dangerous working conditions.”
+Rohingya refugees in Thailand, he said, are not given work permits and as a result are underpaid.

 Fr.
 Anucha Chaowpraeknoi, chaplain for the Catholic Office for Emergency Relief and Services, told CNA Sept.
 3 that the group's volunteers “have been doing tremendous work, offering counseling, medical assistance, and supplying basic health care and hygiene products.”